Chase Ink Business Unlimited℠ Credit Card review

 JPMorgan Chase Credit Card is not accredited with the Better Business Bureau but it has an A+ rating and a composite score of 1.18 out of 5 stars based on 229 customer reviews as of October 2020.
 Most customer complaints revolve around poor customer service and hidden costs for Chase credit cards in general.
 Make sure you read your card’s terms and the rewards agreement to avoid issues with your account.

 - Monitor your account.
 Log in to your online account or download the Chase Mobile® app to keep track of your card activities.

 - Avoid paying fees and interest.
-Aside from late payment fees and a penalty APR, you’ll pay fees for cash advances, balance transfers and foreign transactions.
-You’ll also pay a cash advance APR of 26.74% variable.
+Aside from late payment fees, you’ll pay fees for cash advances, balance transfers and foreign transactions.
+You’ll also pay a cash advance APR of 24.99% variable.

 - Set spending controls.
 Control your employees’ spending by setting up limits.

 - Contact customer service.
 For any questions you may have, call Chase customer service for business credit cards at 1-888-269-8690.

 How to make the most out of this card?